hzoo/hopeinsource.com/season-3/reconversion.md

 #### Compassionate Judgement

-[19:20] **Sonya**: I think of doubting Thomas who asked to put his hands in the wounds.
+[19:20] **Sonya**: I think of [Doubting Thomas](https://en.wikipedia.org/wiki/Doubting_Thomas) who asked to put his hands in the wounds.
 And that's another really poignant thing, he kinda feels bad about it afterwards, or at least that's my reading of things.
 But Jesus still lets him do it.
 He's like, okay, if that's what you need to do to believe, go for it.

 [19:37] **Sonya**: And I don't know why exactly that feels so meaningful to me.
 I guess it feels very generous, you know.
 Like you're God and you have this human who's like, Hmm, I'm not sure I buy it.
 And someone who knew you really well, who was one of your disciples.
 And still he meets Thomas where he is.
 But at the same time, I wouldn't call it like non-judgemental because I think there is judgment in it, but it's like a compassionate judgment.